Placements

 Teacher Candidates are responsible for securing their own AFE placements.
 The Teacher Education Office will post some opportunities on InPlace, but it is up to TCs to establish their position with a supervisor.
 Teacher Candidates are encouraged to explore AFE placement opportunities beyond what is posted on InPlace and are responsible for contacting both the organization/supervisor and the Program Coordinator in the Teacher Education Office about their role.

-Teacher Candidates must ensure that they have completed 210 hours of AFE before graduation and must make certain that they have completed a 90-hour placement and a 120-hour placement, as well as all other AFE guidelines.
+Teacher Candidates must ensure that they have completed 210 hours of AFE before graduation.
+Specifically, they must make certain that they have completed a 90-hour placement and a 120-hour placement, as well as all other AFE guidelines.

-It is expected that Teacher Candidates reach out to their potential supervisor to request collaboration and must work directly with their supervisor to determine the expectations for their AFE.
+It is expected that Teacher Candidates reach out to their potential supervisor to request collaboration, and must work directly with their supervisor to determine the expectations for their AFE.
 Hours are to be tracked by the TC in an Excel or Word format and reported to the Teacher Education Office upon completion of their AFE placement.
-In addition, a Self-Evaluation Report is required upon completion of the AFE, along with ensuring that the AFE supervisor has completed their Supervisor Report, confirmed AFE hours, and commented on performance.
+In addition, a Self-Evaluation Report is required upon completion of the AFE.
+Finally, the TC must ensure that the AFE supervisor has completed their Supervisor Report, in which the supervisor confirms AFE hours and comments on performance.

 Please reach out to the Teacher Education office if you have any questions or require any assistance.